single-cell-data/SOMA/brainstorming.md

 >     - partitioning: what partition parameters?
 Perhaps: number of partitions, in-mem size (bytes), and divisions (by count).
 >     - ordering:
 >       - for the ND arrays (sparse and dense): row-major (C), col-major (F) and unordered
->       - for the SOMADataFrame, if "row-indexed"(aka dense): "rowid" ordered, unordered
+>       - for the SOMADataFrame, if non-indexed: "rowid" ordered, unordered
->       - for the SOMADataFrame, if "user-indexed" (aka sparse): row-major (C), col-major (F) and unordered
+>       - for the SOMADataFrame, if indexed: row-major (C), col-major (F) and unordered
 > 3. What (if any) additional semantics around writes need to be defined?

 # Changelog